GDIF 2023 | London’s free, annual outdoor performing arts festival 25 August-10 September 2023

 Dundu (Germany)

 Sharing The Light is a promenade-based project from German puppetry specialists DUNDU.
-Alongside community visits, workshops and collaborations with local music and dance groups, DUNDU invite residents and passers-by to join in their Sharing The Light parade performance, in celebration of the communities and the places they are visiting.
+Alongside community visits, workshops and collaborations with local music and dance groups, DUNDU invite residents and passers-by to join in their Sharing The Light parade performance, celebrating the communities and the places they visit.
+An Autumn 2022 tour featured collaborations with local South Asian singers and dancers in celebration of Diwali.

-Sharing The Lighthas toured to Barking and Dagenham.
+Sharing The Light has toured to Barking and Dagenham, Luton, Birmingham, Nuneaton, Doncaster and Lewisham.

 Deblozay